preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Upload Appendices
 *******************
 To upload documents to use as appendices to another document, the main upload option should not be used.
+(But you can alos use Published Documents as appendices, see below.)

 Note that work with appendices (uploading new ones, deleting existing) can only be done when you are working on a draft of the document.
 If a document is sent for comments or for approval, appendices can not be uploaded to that document.